bgamari/ghc-wiki-import/working-conventions/fixing-bugs.md

 Please help us fix bugs in GHC!
 GHC is so large, and is used in such diverse ways by so many people, that we really need your help in fixing bugs, especially those that show up in specialised situations.

+There are two ways to help: the Quick Fix and the True Way.

+## The Quick Fix

+Some bugs are easy to fix: improvement in documentation, misleading comments, poorly-worded error messages, or egregious little bugs.
+In these cases, please just

+- Fix the code
+- Create a patch
+- Mail it to cvs-ghc@….
+Make sure you include in your email a summary of what the problem is, and the nature of your fix.

+This route is easy for you, but more work for us; we have to check your fix, make sure it doesn't break anything etc.  But it's a low-overhead route for easy fixes.

+## The True Way

-Here's how to go about it.
+Many bugs require a bit more work.
+Here's how to go about helping with a non-trivial bug.

 1. **Make sure the bug is in Trac**.
 Usually it is (that's why you are working on it), but if it's a bug you have found yourself, add it to Trac before you start work.